Thursday, November 22, 2007

 Are there such things as "social structures"?
 In what do they consist?
 What sorts of social powers do they exercise?
 This is a question I considered in greater detail in New Contributions to the Philosophy of History and Varieties of Social Explanation.
 But it is worth taking up here as well.

-Consider a few candidates: the global trading system, the Federal government, the Chinese peasantry of the 1930s, the English class system, the Indian marriage system, race in the United States, the city of Chicago.
+Consider a few candidates for social structures: the global trading system, the Federal government, the Chinese peasantry of the 1930s, the English class system, the Indian marriage system, race in the United States, the city of Chicago.
 Are these items examples of "social structures"?

 What are the central assumptions we make in designating something as a social structure?
 (Note that the term "social structure" can be used in at least two important senses: first, as a causally operative institutional complex (the state or the market as causal social structures), and second, as a description of facets of the organization of society (demographic structure, urban-rural structure, structure of race and ethnicity, income structure).
 Here I will focus on the first sense of the term.)